 Whether you work independently or alongside your TMC, it’s important to have the right data in place when requesting an RFP.
 Data is the critical element that supports your argument for deeper discounts and amenities, which directly impact your organization’s bottom line.

-Traxo can support your RFP efforts by ensuring you have accurate and complete visibility into your travel program data, regardless of the original booking source — TMC bookings, supplier-direct bookings and even those from OTA sites.
-This comprehensive information helps you identify the vendors your travelers prefer that you may not partner with and enables you to bring complete data to the negotiating table.
+A great travel data aggregator can support your RFP efforts by ensuring you have accurate and complete visibility into your travel program data, regardless of the original booking source — TMC bookings, supplier-direct bookings and even those from OTA sites.
+This comprehensive information will help you identify the vendors your travelers prefer that you may not partner with, enabling you to bring complete data to the negotiating table.